 Some minor adjustments might be needed to make sure that your bite is correct.
 We would like to recall you one month after to make sure you are happy with the fit and function well with the new veneer.

 FROM 69 USD

-Direct veneers are recommended for patients with chips, yellowness, disproportionate size of teeth, wedge-shaped defect, malocclusion, diastema, uneven dentition.
+Direct veneers are recommended for patients with chips, yellowness, the disproportionate size of teeth, wedge-shaped defect, malocclusion, a diastema, uneven dentition.